temporalio/sdk-python/README.md

 The sandbox is not foolproof and non-determinism can still occur.
 It is simply a best-effort way to catch bad code early.
 Users are encouraged to define their workflows in files with no other side effects.

+The sandbox offers a mechanism to pass through modules from outside the sandbox.
+By default this already includes all standard library modules and Temporal modules. **For performance and behavior reasons, users are encouraged to pass through all third party modules whose calls will be deterministic.** See "Passthrough Modules" below on how to do this.

 ##### How the Sandbox Works

 The sandbox is made up of two components that work closely together: